robertpeteuil/multi-cloud-control/README.rst

 The first time the utility is executed:

-- It creates the config directory **{HOME}/.cloud**
+- It creates its config directory **{HOME}/.cloud**
-- It copies the sample config.ini file to the config dir
+- It copies a sample config.ini file to the config dir
-- Tells the user to add their credential information to config.ini
+- It instructs the user to add their credential information to config.ini

 Notes while editing the config.ini file:

 - be careful not to change the names of the keys (titles left of the '=' symbol)
-- comment lines may be deleted (those beginning with #)
+- comment lines may be deleted (lines beginning with #)

 **config.ini sections**